kubernetes/autoscaler/multidimensional-pod-autoscaler/KEP.md

 ### Action Actuation Implementation

-To actuate the decisions without losing availability, we plan to (1) evict pods with min-replicas configured and update Pod sizes with the web-hooked admission controller (for vertical scaling), and (2) add or remove replicas (for horizontal scaling).
+To actuate the decisions without losing availability, we plan to:

+1. evict pods with min-replicas configured and update Pod sizes with the web-hooked admission controller (for vertical scaling), and
+2. add or remove replicas (for horizontal scaling).

 We use a web-hooked admission controller to manage vertical scaling because if the actuator directly updates the vertical scaling configurations through deployment, it will potentially overload etcd (as vertical scaling might be quite frequent).
 MPA Admission Controller intercepts Pod creation requests and rewrites the request by applying recommended resources to the Pod spec.
 We do not use the web-hooked admission controller to manage the horizontal scaling as it could slow down the pod creation process.
-In the future when the [in-place vertical resizing](https://github.com/kubernetes/enhancements/issues/1287) is enabled, we can remove the web-hooked admission controller and only have the updater.
+In the future when the [in-place vertical resizing](https://github.com/kubernetes/enhancements/issues/1287) is enabled, we can enable the option of in-place vertical resizing while keeping the web-hooked admission controller for eviction-based vertical resizing as an option as well.

 [<img src="./kep-imgs/mpa-action-actuation.png" width="400"/>](./kep-imgs/mpa-action-actuation.png "MPA Action Actuation")